 Attending professional development conferences, webinars, teleseminars, and training sessions.

 I’m a huge believer in professional development.
-There is something available at any price point, so stop making excuses and sign up for some communication training.
+There is something available at any price point, so start researching what’s out there and find some communication training.

 Reading Crucial Conversations, TypeTalk at Work, and StrengthsFinder 2.0.